snehapatil-5625/test-work/README.md

 # test-work

-this readme file is made by sneha patil for testing purpose
+this readme file is made by sneha patil